 On the other hand, feel free to use keto-friendly noodles (like courgette / zucchini noodles).

 You sit around the table, everyone excited with chopsticks in hand.
 Out come the dishes.

 One by one, delicious meats and veggies are laid on a central grill, searing as they release mouthwatering scents into the air.

 If you want to enjoy low-carb Korean food with friends and family – especially those who are not on the same diet – look no further.

 ‘Gui 구이’ simply means grill in Korean.
+However, this isn’t just any grill.
 This is often a traditional table grill, where the food is cooked right in front of you.